mruizglz/rpi-buildroot-lab/docs/rpi-tutorial.rst

 Fig. 4: Example of Downloading buildroot source code.

-Create a folder “rpi” in “Documentes”.
+Create a folder “rpi” in “Documents”.
 Copy the file to the “Documents/rpi” folder and decompress the file (Fig. 5).

 .. image:: rpi/media/image8.png